Top tips for avoiding an STI

 Do: Keep condoms cool

 Why: Heat can damage condoms so store them somewhere cool and dry.
 Check the expiry date on the packaging as condoms don't last forever and may have passed the point at which they are effective to use.

-Why: These include an unusual discharge from the tip of the penis, a burning sensation when urinating, having pain or swelling of the testicles or if you've noticed any unusual lesions.
+For men these symptoms include unusual discharge from the tip of the penis, a burning sensation when urinating, having pain or swelling of the testicles or if you've noticed any unusual lesions.
 Ignoring these symptoms could lead to serious complications including infertility if left untreated, so make sure you see a doctor.

 Do: Know the STI and HIV link